Bath

 This is the church that replaced it in 1790.

-It was the local church for Mr & Mrs Leigh-Perrot when they lived in Bath, and where they worshipped with any guests who stayed with them.
+It was the local church to the home of Mr & Mrs Leigh-Perrot when they lived in Bath, and likely to be where they worshipped with any guests who stayed with them.

 It continues to hold significance as the final resting place of Mr George Austen, buried here in 1805, and his gravestone is still visible on the grounds today.